satori-stan/CarND-Extended-Kalman-Filter-Project/README.md

 #### 4. Handles radar measurements via the Extended Kalman Filter approximation

-From the FusionEKF class, little can be seen about the Exended Kalman Filter except for the fact that if the sensor type is radar, an additional function call is made to calculate a Jacobian and the function to update is `UpdateEKF` instead of the normal `Update` for laser.
+From the FusionEKF class, little can be seen about the Extended Kalman Filter except for the fact that if the sensor type is radar, an additional function call is made to calculate a Jacobian and the function to update is `UpdateEKF` instead of the normal `Update` for laser.

-A Jacobian is a method to linearly approximate a function using it's first order derivative.
+A Jacobian is a method to linearly approximate a function using its first order derivative.
 It is a simplification of a Taylor Series Expansion and it is required because:

 1. We use a non-linear function to map the state's belief into the measurement space
 2. Using a non-linear function to map our Gaussian probability distribution would yield a non-Gaussian distribution that would break the Kalman Filter.